Course Number |

 |

 Presents an overview of theories, applications (including observations), and issues pertinent to infant and toddler development in group and\or family settings.
 Includes state requirements for licensing, health, safety, and nutrition issues.
 Focuses on birth through age 3.
-(Contact hours-45) (3-0)
+Prerequisite: Successful completion of ECE1011 with a "C" grade or better or Co-requisite: ECE1011.
+(3-0)

 |